Last Updated: Mar 1, 2024

 When you create an account on a Padlet Service (an “Account”), we require you to provide us information such as your username, password, and email address.
 This information is used for confirming your identity and providing access to the Service.

 You can also provide us your photo, your name, and a short bio, so other users can better identify you when you collaborate with them.
-It also allows us to personalize your experience.
-As a user with a Padlet account on padlet.com. you will have a publicly accessible profile where your photo, name, username, and bio will be visible.
+This is optional and is not necessary for you to use the Service.
+It does, however, allow us to personalize your experience.
+As a user with a Padlet account on padlet.com, you will have a publicly accessible profile where your photo, name, username, and bio will be visible.
 We do not expose your email address to the public.
 If you are using our Schools and Business products, your profile is not public.

 When you contact us via our chat and email channels, you may provide us, in addition to the content of your message, your name and email address.
 If you call our support hotline, you provide us your phone number and any information you choose to provide us in relation to your inquiry.
 When you contact us for support or feedback, your information is used solely to respond to your request.
 We do not use your information for marketing.